 - Your stay: If you end up needing to stay in the hospital longer to recover after your surgery, this could add to the cost of your procedure.

 There is a lot that goes into the Pre-Op process.
-Your doctor will have you go on a strict Pre-Op diet in preparation for the surgery, and if you’re a smoker you’ll have to quit.
-Behavioral therapy and nutritional therapy will help prepare you for your new life after the surgery, because the gastric bypass will reduce your stomach to the size of roughly an egg and will reroute your intestines to drastically alter how you eat and enjoy food.
+Your doctor will have you go on a strict Pre-Op diet in preparation for the surgery, and if you’re a smoker, you’ll have to quit.
+Behavioral therapy and nutritional therapy will help prepare you for your new life after the surgery because the gastric bypass will reduce your stomach to the size of roughly an egg and will reroute your intestines to drastically alter how you eat and enjoy the food.
 You must take the Pre-Op procedures seriously.

 Your physician will tell you not to eat or drink anything after midnight the day before your surgery.
 There will be other pre-operative instructions for the day of your surgery.
 You may feel apprehensive, but this is entirely normal.
-Make sure that you take your normal medications unless there are any your surgeon told you not to take.
-You should arrive in comfortable clothing, but avoid wearing contact lenses, jewelry or any makeup the day of your surgical appointment.
+Make sure that you take your regular medications unless there are any your surgeon told you not to take.
+You should arrive in comfortable clothing, but avoid wearing contact lenses, jewelry or any makeup the day of your medical appointment.
 Your surgeon will meet with you and do a routine examination to make sure you are healthy and ready for your surgery.

 The surgery itself takes approximately two to four hours to complete and is done under general anesthesia.
 The surgeon will cut and staple the stomach to create a small pouch at the end of the esophagus, and this new stomach will only hold approximately 28 grams of food.
 The remainder of the stomach will remain attached to the top of the small intestines but will no longer be functional.
-The surgeon will then re-route the intestines so that food moves more quickly to the lower intestine, allowing food to pass more quickly through the body, allowing for malabsorption, which aids in quicker and more effective weight loss.
+The surgeon will then re-route the intestines so that food moves more quickly to the lower intestine, allowing food to pass more rapidly through the body, allowing for malabsorption, which aids in quicker and more efficient weight loss.

-After the surgery you can expect to be in the hospital for two to three days recovering.
+After the surgery, you can expect to be in the hospital for two to three days recovering.
 If there are any complications, you may be asked to stay longer.
 You should expect to take between one and three weeks off from work to recover, and full recovery will take between four and six weeks.

 Which Insurers Cover Gastric Bypass Surgery

 It is important to make sure that your healthcare provider is going to cover your bariatric surgery before you begin the process to weight loss so that there are no surprises along the way.
 Even if you see your insurer here, you should make sure to call your insurance representative or to check your documentation to make sure that you are personally covered before you book your surgery, because this information can change.
-Some insurers have very specific requirements for who does and does not qualify for bariatric surgery, and you will want to make sure that you meet all the requirements before you start your journey.
+Some insurers have particular requirements for who does and does not qualify for bariatric surgery, and you will want to make sure that you meet all the requirements before you start your journey.